Flaunting Her Killer Curves In Sexy Photo, Camille Kostek Shares Body-Positive Message On Instagram

 Her boyfriend Rob commented on the Instagram photo too, saying, “O baby, I would be considered a super plus size if I modeled and I’m damn sexy… own it, embrace it, be different, respect all types and just do you baby!!” according to a previous Inquisitr report.

 Kostek appeared in the Sports Illustrated Swimsuit edition for the first time this year.
 She was one of the lucky girls to be selected through the magazine’s open call for new models.
-In her audition video, she she’s wanted be a model since she was a little girl, but she never thought it was possible because of her curvy body and 5″8′ figure.
+In her audition video, she wanted to be a model since she was a little girl, but she never thought it was possible because of her curvy body and 5-foot-8 figure.